RayanBassetti/qvsta-movieslist-rayanbassetti/README.md

 - Based on TheMovieDb(https://www.themoviedb.org/), this React app displays movies according to specific terms indicated by the user.
 - The user can :
-    - search a year : DONE
+    - search a movie between 2 specific years : DONE ✅
-    - search a specific movie genre : DONE (with a delay, to correct)
+    - search a specific movie genre : DONE ✅
-    - view the page of a specific movie : TO-DO
+    - view the page of a specific movie : TO-DO ❌

 - WORK IN PROGRESS.